 Go ahead and enter the username and password to gain access to the router interface.

-- The Default Huawei HG659 Router Username is: admin
+- The Default Huawei HG659 Router Username is: vodafone

-- The Default Huawei HG659 Router Password is: password
+- The Default Huawei HG659 Router Password is: vodafone

 After entering the username and password click the OK button to login to the Huawei Vodafone HG659 router.

 A lot of people get stuck at this point.
 Most router setup procedures ask you to change the username and password before continuing.
 These passwords get lost, and logging into the router interface becomes a challenge.
 Here are a few things you can try before tossing the router out the nearest window: